arch-js/arch/docs/02-basic-tutorial.md

 As part of the example application, you’ll get a route to handle  the `/` URL.
 In most cases, you want your application’s possible general states to be linkable, i.e. serialised in and reconstructible from the URL.

 You can specify routes in the `app.ls` file in the `app` directory.
 This file is responsible for defining your application.
-You create a Arch application by calling
+You create an Arch application by calling

 ```livescript
 arch.application.create